geopozo/pozo-py/README.md

 $ pip install pozo
 ```

 Don't forget `pip install lasio` if you're using lasio!
-If you're using jupyter, `pip install ipywidgets plotly nbformat` as well.
+If you're using jupyter, `pip install ipywidgets nbformat` as well.

 ## Simplest Usage